Moving Pictures (webcomic): Reception

 After the print release of Moving Pictures in June 2010, the comic got the attention of various publications.
 Baldino of Bleeding Cool reacted positively to the black and white artstyle, saying that the simplicity of the lines and shapes were reminiscent to the works of Ivan Brunetti and Andi Watson.
 Bladino also lauded the "nuances of gestures and expression, the interplay of body language and spatial relationships," and said that Kathryn Immonen's storytelling is of high quality.
 Publishers Weekly similarly praised the simplistic artstyle for its sharp contrasts.
 Burgas of Comic Book Resources praised the comic's "beautiful" lettering and striking use of silhouette.

-Jason Michelitsch of Comics Alliance described Ila Gardner as a "ballsy choice as a main character", as he said that the entire book hinges on the character.
+Jason Michelitsch of ComicsAlliance described Ila Gardner as a "ballsy choice as a main character", as he said that the entire book hinges on the character.
 Characterizing Gardner as a character who "works at being unlikeable, ... cold and nihilist", Michelitch asserted that all other characters in the graphic novel are defined in terms of their relationship to the curator.
 Partly because of this, Michelitch described the sensation of reading Moving Pictures as that of "creeping, suffocating emptiness", with powerful use of negative space and obscuring faces in shadow, "literally removing the humanity".
 The A.V.
 Club praised Gardner's character and difficult storytelling as "powerful experimentalism ... illustrative of what a major writing talent Kathryn Immonen really is," and they praised Stuart's artwork for its "skillful use of light and shadow."

 The Moving Pictures graphic novel was nominated for a Doug Wright Award in 2011 for the "Best Book" category.
 Stuart Immonen was nominated for a Stumptown Award that same year, for the category "Best Artist".